dinhplus/git-examp-e/README.md

 # git-examp-e
-research abot GIT. some example or any thing will be
+research about GIT. some example or any thing will be